 After touching down in an overseas locale, your guests might not exactly feel like chasing up a cab or Uber – especially if they’re new to your chosen destination!
 Booking a transfer bus or car to ferry them from the airport to their accommodation is a thoughtful and simple way to show your appreciation, plus it’ll hopefully keep everyone together.
 Remember, some of your guests might not be as well-travelled as you, so eliminate any anxieties by teeing-up a transfer.
 For travel around your selected destination, tell guests to check out the City Mapper app or provide them with a variety options and passes to choose from.

-The simple fact of the matter is that guests are expected to pay for their own accommodation for a destination wedding.
 Our advice?
 Once you’ve got a rough idea of the numbers to expect, check with your venue (if it’s a resort or hotel) or a nearby accommodation option and see if they can organise somewhere for everyone to stay at a discounted rate.
-Many are happy to offer an affordable rate, taking away the planning woes for your loved ones – just maybe check that they approve of your choice before locking anything in.
+Many hotels are happy to offer an affordable rate for group bookings, taking away the planning woes for your loved ones – check that your guests all approve and agree to stay at your choice before locking anything in.

-Whether it’s jet skiing, scuba diving or just sightseeing, guests should pay for their own leisure activities if they organise any for during their stay.
-You’re newlyweds, not travel agents.
+Whether it’s jet skiing, scuba diving or just sightseeing, guests should pay for their own leisure activities if they organise any for during their stay (outside of events you’ve organised).

 EXTRA TIP: Swap the wedding gifts for something travel-friendly

-After all, some of your favourite people are travelling across the country (or even further!) to celebrate with you.
+After all, some of your favourite people are travelling across the country (or overseas!) to celebrate with you.
 Plus, paying extra for overweight luggage on the way back doesn’t exactly scream wedded bliss.
-If your loved ones insist on spoiling you, (politely) ask them for a gift voucher, a cool experience back home or a donation to your favourite charity.
+If your loved ones insist on spoiling you with a wedding gift for your destination wedding, (politely) ask them for a gift voucher, a cool experience back home or a donation to your favourite charity.